cheepsahoi/SaveSync/README.md

 # SaveSync
-Sync saves from local games outside of game launchers
+Sync saves from strategically-acquired games outside of game launchers